pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 Note that this is an active WIP and the [resources here](./resources.md) are the best starting references to learn more.

+In particular:

+- This is better than what exists in production today
+- This should be seen as an interim solution to avoid further delays
+- Implicit QoS is the best solution, but adds a lot of complexity alongside the existing upgrade

 :::

 Token Logic Module (TLM) processing consists of the following sequential steps: